PBGLMichaelHall/VCFStat/README.md

 # VCFStat is a package I made to analyze info fields in a VCF files
+# Please refer to Read the Docs Website
 ---
 title: "VCFstat"
 author: "Michael Hall"